Skip to main content

 Daddy's Home 2

-The movie is a sequel from Daddy’s Home, which I didn’t watch, so I can’t compare it with it.
+The movie is a sequel to Daddy’s Home, which I didn’t watch, so I can’t compare it to it.

 Hard critics